 The sophisticated method to delete apps on your iPhone/iPad:

 - Tap Delete App.
-A Prompt will appear letting you know “Deleting will also delete all of its documents & data”
+A Prompt appears letting you know “Deleting will also delete all of its documents & data.”

 - Select Delete App

-Sometimes though, this doesn’t get rid of the unwanted app for good.
-If you connect your iPhone/iPad to your computer to sync with iTunes, oftentimes the app mysteriously reappears on your iDevice.
+Sometimes, though, this doesn’t get rid of the unwanted app for good.
+If you connect your iPhone/iPad to your computer to sync with iTunes, often the app mysteriously reappears on your iDevice.

-To get rid of the app FOR GOOD, do the following:
+To get rid of the app FOR GOOD, use iTunes (if version allows App Management

 - Open iTunes on your computer BEFORE you connect your iDevice